A bit about myself:

 How did your career kick off?

-I graduated from Camberwell art collage and didn’t ready have anything major happen to my career for a good year or two.
+I graduated from Camberwell art college and didn’t ready have anything major happen to my career for a good year or two.
 Small jobs and favours from people slowly started dribbling in.
 I then started to get a little illustration work for magazines.
 Things picked up over a few years so no big break or anything.

 What do you enjoy most about your profession?